-The workshop "Communicating Evaluation Results" will take place on 12 October 2012 in London, United Kingdom.
-It will be co-organised by DevCom, the Informal Network of DAC Development Communication, and DFID, the UK Department of International Development, in collaboration with the DAC Network on Development Evaluation.
+The workshop "Communicating Evaluation Results" took place on 12 October 2012 in London, United Kingdom.
+It was co-organised by DevCom, the Informal Network of DAC Development Communication, and DFID, the UK Department of International Development, in collaboration with the DAC Network on Development Evaluation (EvalNet).

 Interest in evaluation is rising in the context of growing accountability pressures to demonstrate the achievements and impact of development assistance to the wider public in donor countries and other stakeholder groups.
 Better informed citizenry could help strengthen public support for development.
 Donors must be strategic about results reporting and communication, ensure a clear communication plan and integrate it into their planning and budget.
 They need to explain organisational value and achievements and highlight in a dynamic way the impact of their actions.
 There is also a growing realisation that development evaluation – and associated communication products – should ideally be owned and driven by partner countries themselves.

 Challenges remain around communicating evaluative evidence.
 The tension between evaluation and communication functions is not new.
 Evaluation experts often perceive communication efforts and "people stories" as pure PR and a threat to the independence and authenticity of their work.
 At the same time, they recognise a growing need for the better communication of evaluation results in order to get messages across to policy makers and increase useful outcomes for concerned stakeholders.
 Going beyond the numbers can yield a better understanding of evaluations by a wider audience.